carlashley/ssidshuffle/README.md

-                        SSID names in the order they need to be re-shuffled into; if only one SSID is provided, it will be moved to the first position in the existing preferred connection order, with all other SSIDs being added after in their current order -i [interface], --interface [interface]
+                        SSID names in the order they need to be re-shuffled into; if only one SSID is provided, it will be moved to the first position in the existing preferred connection order, with all other SSIDs being added after in their current order; note: this falls back to using 'networksetup' on macOS 13+, you will need to perform this option as root or by using 'sudo'. when 'networksetup' is used, the SSIDs automatically get the auto-join state enabled, you will need to change this manually if auto-join is not desired
+  -i [interface], --interface [interface]
-                        the wireless network interface, for example: 'en0'; defaults to the current wirless interface when this argument is not supplied
+                        the wireless network interface, for example: 'en1'; defaults to the current wirless interface ('en1') when this argument is not supplied
   --power-cycle         power cycles the wireless interface with a 5 second wait
                         between off/on states